Robert Prince (American football)

-Robert Prince (born May 8, 1965) is an American football coach who is the wide receivers coach for the Dallas Cowboys of the National Football League (NFL).
+Robert Prince (born May 8, 1965) is an American football coach who is the wide receivers coach for the Miami Dolphins of the National Football League (NFL).

 Early life

 Prince was born in Okinawa, Japan, where he spent the first seven years of his life, before moving to San Bernardino, California.
 He played football for San Gorgonio High School where he was a wide receiver.
-He played his first 2 years as a WR at San Bernardino Valley College.
+He played his first 2 years as a wide receiver at San Bernardino Valley College.
 He enrolled at Humboldt State University, where he graduated with a master's degree in 1992.

 Coaching career

 College

 Prince began his coaching career as a graduate assistant at his alma mater Humboldt State in 1989 and 1990, and at Montana State in 1991.
 He served as wide receivers coach for Sacramento State in 1992 and 1993.
 He served as offensive coordinator and quarterbacks coach for Fort Lewis in 1994 and 1995.
 He served as wide receivers coach at Portland State in 1998, before being promoted to offensive coordinator and quarterbacks coach in 1999 and 2000.
 He served as wide receivers coach for Boise State in 2001 and 2002, before being named pass game coordinator in 2003.
 Prince helped lead the Broncos to back-to-back WAC titles in 2002 and 2003.

 Prior to returning to the college ranks, Prince spent six seasons as an assistant coach in the National Football League (NFL).
 On February 12, 2010, Prince was named passing game coordinator and receivers coach for Colorado.
 Prince returned to Boise State in 2011, where he served as wide receivers coach and passing game coordinator in 2011.
 On January 11, 2012, Prince was promoted to offensive coordinator for Boise State.
 Prince's offense ranked in the Top-10 in multiple national categories, including pass efficiency (4th, 171.57), scoring (5th, 44.23) and total offense (9th, 481.31).